notalex/automux/README.md

 > What would Tmux do?

 Automux is built on top of an ruby API for Tmux.
 Instead of providing a custom key for every possible Tmux option, its approach is to provide direct access to the session/window objects.
-This gives way for higher levels of customizations like allowing end users to add their own session/window methods and using them in the blueprints to letting them define their own recipes for logic.
+This gives way for higher levels of customizations like allowing end users to add their own session/window methods and using them in the blueprints or letting them define their own recipes for logic.
 The following sections will look at some these approaches.

 ### Hooks with ERB